mcc85s/FightingEntropy/Records/readme.md

 Hm.
 Too many people make the assumption that the police would've already figured it out by now, if that were the case.<br>
 And that is why I laugh profusely whenever I detect people who make that assumption, because of how COMEDIC that assumption truly is.

-Some people are just really fucking stupid, and you aren't allowed to tell them how stupid they are, either.
+Some people are just really fuckin' stupid, and you're not ALLOWED to tell them how stupid they are, either.

 Because the **NATIONAL SECURITY AGENCY** should give a shit about that...<br>
 (<i>but they don't, I called them multiple times in 2019</i>)

 And the **FEDERAL BUREAU OF INVESTIGATION** should give a shit about that...<br>
 (<i>but they don't, I called them multiple times in 2019/2020</i>)

+Hell, even the **DEPARTMENT OF HOMELAND SECURITY** should give a shit about that...<br>
+(<i>but I'm not gonna bother contacting them</i>)

 Perhaps there are SOME people SOMEWHERE that care about the numerous CLUES I've detected...?<br>
 But, they really only could be from 1 of the (4) agencies I've listed up above.<br>